Tembisa Hospital

 Tembisa Hospital is a major public hospital located in the township of Tembisa, in the Ekurhuleni Metropolitan Municipality of Gauteng, South Africa.
-The facility is managed by the Gauteng Department of Health and serves both the local township population (approximately 2.5 million people as of 2023) as well as surrounding areas in Johannesburg, Ekurhuleni and Tshwane.
+The facility is managed by the Gauteng Department of Health and serves both the local township population (approximately 2.5 million people as of 2023) as well as surrounding areas in the municipalities of Johannesburg, Ekurhuleni and Tshwane.

 Tembisa Hospital was built in 1972.
 It offers a broad range of general and specialised medical services typical of a provincial tertiary-level institution.
 It acts as a referral centre in the region and provides accident and emergency care, intensive care, surgical and medical wards, as well as outpatient follow-up for chronic conditions.

 Incidents

 Fire

 On Saturday evening 19 April 2025, a fire broke out in the hospital’s Accident and Emergency Unit, prompting the evacuation of at least 79 patients and six staff and shutting the emergency department to ambulance admissions for the time being.
 Further reports confirmed no casualties and noted that only the emergency wing was affected while other wards remained operational.
 The closure of the emergency unit forced ambulance diversion and public advisories to use nearby facilities.